Efficacy of an Asynchronous Tele-Medicine Model in Otorhinolaryngology

 Abstract

-Introduction: Access to ENT specialists in remote regions is limited in Nepal.
+Access to Otorhinolaryngologists in remote regions is limited in Nepal.
 The country’s rugged topography is one important cause.
 Telemedicine may help bridge this gap; however, evidence supporting its effectiveness in low-resource settings is sparse.
 This study evaluates the diagnostic performance of an asynchronous telemedicine model in Otorhinolaryngology at Tribhuvan University Teaching Hospital.

-Methods: A hospital-based analytical cross-sectional study was conducted in a tertiary care center.
-A convenience sampling method was used with a minimum sample size of 94, which includes patients of all ages.
+A hospital-based analytical cross-sectional study was conducted in a tertiary care center.
+A convenience sampling method was used with a minimum sample of 94., The study included patients of all ages.
 Trained undergraduate medical students recorded the clinical history and examination findings of the participants.
-Diagnoses made through asynchronous telemedicine using smartphones, endoscopic imaging, and EMR systems by a consultant ENT specialist were compared with standard in-person evaluations in 102 patients by a separate ENT specialist independently.
+Diagnoses made through asynchronous telemedicine using smartphones, endoscopic imaging, and EMR systems by a consultant Otorhinolaryngologist were compared with standard in-person evaluations in 102 patients by a separate ENT specialist independently.
 Concordance was assessed using Cohen’s Kappa.

-Results: Diagnostic agreement analysis showed high diagnostic concordance across ENT subspecialties; rhinology had the highest concordance (κ = 0.96) followed by pediatric cases (κ = 0.84), ontological cases (κ = 0.79), and then head and neck cases (κ = 0.79).
+Diagnostic agreement analysis showed high diagnostic concordance across Otorhinolaryngology subspecialties; rhinology had the highest concordance (κ = 0.96) followed by pediatric cases (κ = 0.84), Otology cases (κ = 0.79), and then head and neck cases (κ = 0.79).
 Diagnostic discrepancies arose mainly due to poor-quality images and the lack of physical examination.

-Conclusion: Asynchronous telemedicine is a viable, cost-effective strategy for ENT diagnostics in resource-constrained settings.
+Asynchronous telemedicine is a viable strategy for otolaryngology diagnostics in resource-constrained settings.
 It holds potential to improve access to specialist care and optimize referral efficiency in Nepal and similar contexts.

 Author Biography

-• Saurav Ghimire, Institute of Medicine, Maharajgunj Medical Campus, Tribhuvan University, Maharajgunj,44600, Kathmandu, Nepal
+• Saurav Ghimire, Department of ENT and Head Neck Surgery, Maharajgunj Medical Campus, Tribhuvan University Teaching Hospital, Institute of Medicine, Kathmandu, Nepal

 MBBS